 Factors Affecting the Size of Bengals

-Some factors affect the size of Bengal cats, and one of them is the method of cross-breeding carried out.
+Some factors affect Bengal cat size, and one of them is the method of cross-breeding carried out.
 When a Bengal cat is not of the purest breed, it may not reach the maximum weight and height expected of the purebred one.
 Proper feeding is also important for Bengal cats to remain healthy and active.
 If they are not getting the right amounts of protein, vitamins, and minerals from their diet, they might not reach their ideal size.

 How to Manage a Cat the Size of a Bengal